Hello and welcome to September’s newsletter. Hope you have had the best month possible.

 Smile of the month

-Each month we ask on social media what has made you smile this month?
-We love hearing the responses and hope by sharing some of your smiles it can help others to find a smile too.
+What’s made you smile this month?
+Each month we ask this question on social media and we love hearing the responses.
+We hope by sharing some of your smiles it can help others to find a smile too.